kxz18/PS-VAE/README.md

-# PS-VAE: Molecule Generation by Principal Subgraph Mining and Assembling {ignore=True}
+# PS-VAE: Molecule Generation by Principal Subgraph Mining and Assembling

 This repo contains the codes for our paper [Molecule Generation by Principal Subgraph Mining and Assembling](https://arxiv.org/abs/2106.15098) accepted by NeurIPS 2022.